traversc/calib/README.md

 ### From source

-Calib main module has one prerequisite:
+The Calib main module has one prerequisite:
 - GCC with version 5.2 or higher

 Calib error correction module depends on [SPOA](https://github.com/rvaser/spoa) v1.1.3 which in turn depends on CMake v3.